 Holy Fawn – Death Spells (2018)

 Not strictly doomgaze but circling its edges, Death Spells pulls from ambient, post-rock, alt-rock, and blackgaze to build its towering sound.
-Tracks like “Dark Stone,” “Sleep Tongue,” and “Seer” lean especially heavy — thick with distortion, buried vocals, and a sense of vast, emotional weight.
-A genre-blurring release that still hits all the right nerves.
+Tracks like “Dark Stone,” “Sleep Tongue,” and “Seer” feel especially crushing, full of distortion, buried vocals, and a vast emotional weight.

 Wolvennest, Der Blutharsch And The Infinite Church Of The Leading Hand – WLVNNST (2016)

-A collaboration of diverse musicians, WLVNNST blends pulsating beats, eerie synthesizers, and black metal influences, creating a hypnotic, dark atmosphere where ambient vocals deepen the sense of mystery and intrigue.
+A collaboration of diverse musicians, WLVNNST builds its atmosphere through pulsating beats, eerie synthesizers, and black metal influences.
+The ambient vocals drift through it all, adding to the mystery.

 Fourteen Nights At Sea – Minor Light (2015)